-In general, the #1 locations on the pump cams provide a moderate initial delivery and have a greater final delivered volume.
-The #2 locations on the pump cams provide a greater initial delivery and have a lesser total delivered volume.
 The pump shooters have a number stamped on their casting, which designates the shooter size in thousandths of an inch, i.e., a #25 shooter has a .025" discharge orifice.
 The smaller diameter nozzles lengthen the pump shot duration and are used with heavier vehicles or with vehicles equipped with lower numerical rear axle ratios.
 Larger diameter nozzles (.035 - .037) shorten the pump shot duration, but deliver a greater initial volume of fuel.
 These sizes should be used on applications where engine speed will increase rapidly (vehicles with good power-to-weight ratios).
-Best acceleration is achieved when the accelerator pump delivers the lean, best-power, air/fuel ratio to the engine; not when the maximum volume of fuel is supplied.
+Best acceleration is achieved when the accelerator pump delivers the lean best power air/fuel ratio to the engine; not when the maximum volume of fuel is supplied.

-An important point should be kept in mind when tuning an HOLLEY ALUMINUM ULTRA XP; the secondary accelerator pump must supply fuel for a sufficient time, so that the secondary main nozzles can "start up" and deliver fuel to the engine after the secondary throttle plates are opened.
+Keep in mind when tuning an ULTRA DOMINATOR, the secondary accelerator pump must supply fuel for a sufficient time, so that the secondary main nozzles can "start up" and deliver fuel to the engine after the secondary throttles are opened.
 If the nozzles do not start by the time the pump shot expires, bogging will result.
 To apply the information above, follow these steps for tuning the accelerator pump.

-- 1. Change pump shooters, until the smallest diameter nozzle that provides the crispest response is found. - 2.
-Then change the pump cams and locations until the right cam is found that provides better response. - 3.
-Finally, change the pump shooter once again, until the crisp response is maximized. - NOTE: If a nozzle size is desired that seems "in between" the nozzle sizes provided, then the nozzle can be drilled to the desired size by using a wire drill held in a pin vise. - NOTE: This HOLLEY ALUMINUM ULTRA XP series carburetor is equipped with hollow pump screws, which must be used for proper function of the accelerator pump in this carburetor. - 4.
-At this point, there should be no bogs, flat spots or black smoke (indicating excessive richness) when accelerating at wide open throttle from a standing start.
+- 1. Change the pump shooters, until the smallest diameter nozzle, which provides the crispest response is found. - 2.
+Then change the pump cams and locations, until the right cam is found that provides even more response. - 3.
+Finally, change the pump shooter once again, until the crisp response is maximized.

+NOTE: If a nozzle size is desired that seems "in between" the nozzle sizes provided, then the nozzle can be drilled to the desired size by using a wire drill held in a pin vise.

+4. At this point, there should be no bogs, flat spots, or black smoke (indicating excessive richness) when accelerating at wide-open throttle from a standing start.